Mcherchi/lotto-game/README.md

 ```

+### 3. Type of bet

-3. **Type of bet**: Select the type of bet from the following options: "Estratto", "Ambo", "Terno", "Quaterna", "Cinquina".
+Select the type of bet from the following options: "Estratto", "Ambo", "Terno", "Quaterna", "Cinquina".
 The type of bet is determined by the amount of numbers played.

 ```
 Choose a type: